Some NDP leadership candidates report struggling to meet conditions to remain in race

 *Your next subscription payment will increase by $1.00 and you will be charged $20.00 plus GST for four weeks.
 After four weeks, your payment will increase to $24.00 plus GST every four weeks.

-OTTAWA – The first of three fundraising deadlines for the NDP leadership race landed Friday, and two candidates are at risk of falling short of the requirements.
+OTTAWA – The first of three fundraising deadlines for the NDP leadership race landed Friday, with some candidates coming close to not meeting the requirements for remaining in the race.

-A campaign spokesperson for Tanille Johnston, a Campbell River B.C. city councillor, said she will “most likely” be able to make the $25,000 payment.
+A campaign spokesperson for Tanille Johnston, a city councillor in Campbell River, B.C., said she will be able to make the $25,000 payment allowing her to stay in the race and appear on the debate stage in Montreal later this month.

 “It’s no small feat asking our working-class base to help hit a $100,000 target to get Tanille on the ballot.
 But momentum is building and we’re growing our grassroots support every day, and I’m glad to say that we’ll most likely make our first paywall target tomorrow,” the spokesperson said in an email late Thursday.

-Tony McQuail, an Ontario organic farmer, said in an email his campaign has the necessary funds but does not yet have enough regional signatures to meet the required thresholds.
+Tony McQuail, an Ontario organic farmer, said in an email his leadership campaign has the necessary funds but he was at risk of not meeting the signature requirements.

 “Because of a slow start up to our email system, what we are currently short of is the National Distribution of our Nomination Signatures,” McQuail said in email late Thursday.